Gultoksoz/GameSellerDemo/README.md

 # GameSellerDemo
-This project is interface and abstract example.
+This project is interface and abstract example with Mernis service adapter .